openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/csv_format.md

 ## CSV

-The CSV File must contain a header line with headline entries for each field, the names must be the same as given here.
+The CSV File must contain a header line with headline entries for each field, the with one exception the names must be the same as given here.
 The number of data entries per line can differ.

-One exception, the headline of the 1st cell in not `Date` as the field description would indicate, it is used as Version indicator in the form `OBSVER<n>`. `<n>` is an integer which is increased with every change that would need an adoption of the parser this is `OBSVER2` so you can check for `OBSVER2` as magic at the file start.
+The headline of the 1st cell is not `Date` as the field description would indicate, it is used as Version indicator in the form `OBSVER<n>`.
+`<n>` is an integer which is increased with every change that would need an adoption of the parser.
+You might also check for `OBSVER2` as magic at the file start.

-If there is no value in a entry this means no measurement or not available or hidden.
+If there is no value in an entry this means no measurement or not available or hidden.
 Before we used `-1` or `NaN` for this, now we are less polite and save the space.